90 Days Before May 10th: A Strategic Planning Guide

 1. Implement Your Plan:

 Begin working on the tasks you've outlined.
-Stick to your schedule as closely as possible.
+This leads to stick to your schedule as closely as possible.
 Remember, consistency is more important than perfection.

 2. Track Your Progress:

 Regularly monitor your progress against your goals.
-This could involve daily, weekly, or bi-weekly reviews, depending on the complexity of your project.
+Which means this could involve daily, weekly, or bi-weekly reviews, depending on the complexity of your project.
 Use your chosen tracking method to identify areas where you're ahead or behind schedule.

 3. Adapt and Adjust:

 Be prepared to adapt your plan as needed.
-Unexpected circumstances may arise, requiring adjustments to your strategy.
+Even so, unexpected circumstances may arise, requiring adjustments to your strategy.
 Regular monitoring allows you to identify these issues early and make necessary changes.

 4. Seek Feedback: